yingshaoxo/University_Notes/high-level-math/derivative-and-differential.md

 #### Let's do basic
 `Derivative`(衍生物或派生物) is some extracted thing from another thing.
 It may be a feature or characteristic, it's a abstract model for describing one thing in a highly view.

 `Delta`($$\Delta$$) is a duration expressing the difference between two data, time or date-time.
-We can seemly see this as a distance between two distance.
+We can seemly see this as a distance between two values.

 `Differential` is a descriptor for describing difference between two things.